jesusGalan/pychords/README.txt

 ------------------------------------------------------------------------------------

-- So you could use the module called scalenotes for draw scales on fret:
+- So you could use the module called scales for draw scales on fret:

 >> python pychords/visualize.py $(python pychords/scales.py escala_mayor_natural C)